 Cheque imaging launched on 30th October 2017 on a phased roll out basis.Very few cheques will be processed through the new Image Clearing System to begin with.
 The vast majority of cheque users won’t experience any of their cheques being processed through the new system for a number of months.

 During the phased roll-out customers will not be able to choose which system is used to clear their cheques.
-However, at some stage in the second half of 2018, all cheques will be cleared through the image-based system and the paper clearing system will stop operating.
+Banks and building societies are now working towards clearing all cheques via the Image Clearing System.

 For more information on whether a cheque that you pay in will clear through the new system or the existing paper system contact your bank or building society.